78 kilometres from Adelaide

-Its winemakers and grape growers are not afraid to break the rules, which is one reason why Langhorne Creek is Australia's largest premium red grape growing region and one of the most awarded wine regions.
+Its winemakers and grape growers are not afraid to break the rules, which is one reason why Langhorne Creek is one of Australia's largest, and most awarded, premium red grape growing regions.

-A little over 10 years ago, just four wineries operated out of Langhorne Creek, but today you'll find 18 wineries and eight cellar doors.
+A little over 10 years ago, just four wineries operated out of Langhorne Creek, but today you'll find 18 wineries and 8 cellar doors.

 Consider staying in the heart of this historic village at The Stables BnB, an exquisitely refurbished horse stable that offers comfortable lodging for couples and families.